 Olive trees are relatively adaptable but the more distinct your climate is from a Mediterranean climate, particularly in terms of temperature, the olive tree is likely to grow more slowly.

-- A dying olive tree is usually because of overwatering and slow draining soils.
+- A dying olive tree is usually because of overwatering and slow-draining soils.
 Olive trees are native to the Mediterranean where they grow in full sun, with infrequent rainfall and gritty soils.
 If the soil is too damp the leaves turn yellow or brown and drop off with a dying appearance.

-- Olive trees loose their leaves due to a lack of direct sunlight and cold temperatures.
+- Olive trees lose their leaves due to a lack of direct sunlight and cold temperatures.
 Olive trees are native to the Mediterranean where they grow in open areas with full sun with high temperatures.
 Too much shade or a sudden drop in temperature causes the leaves to turn brown and drop off.

 - The reason for drooping olive trees is usually because of too much fertilizer.
 Olive trees grow in gritty soils that are low in nutrients in their native environment.
 Too much fertilizer causes the leaves and branches to turn droopy and promotes foliage growth at the expense of flowering.